araskal/Azure-Cloud-Mining-Script/index.md

 The default pool is [minexmr.org](https://minexmr.com/dashboard).
 Using your wallet address, you can monitor the current hashrate, and XMR payout.
 The script will need about 3 mins to download the source code of the miner & compile.
 Afterwards you should see your hashrate increase up to the numbers stated above.

 A single F4 costs about $25 but will mine 0.02XMR/month.
-With the current market rate of XMR the payout rate is about 20%.
+With the current market rate of XMR the profitability rate is about 20%.